Configuring an SMTP Security Policy

 }

-This creates a policy with no restrictions.
-Add the fields described below to enable specific controls.
+This request creates a policy with no restrictions.
+Add the fields below to turn on the controls that you want.

 Source IP allowlist